Jabu0722/SeamProject/README.md

 ### Download ChromeDriver

-Make sure to download ChromeDriver [here] (https://developer.chrome.com/docs/chromedriver) and add it to your system PATH.
+Make sure to download ChromeDriver at https://developer.chrome.com/docs/chromedriver and add it to your system PATH.

 ## Usage
 ### Command Line Interface